JeffreyZhuang/Autopilot-documentation/README.md

 - Use Python to read data log in micro-SD card
 - Commands to calibrate barometer, gyroscope, etc.
 - A place to store configuration
+- Don't mix and match seconds and microseconds